What language is used in Kipina?

 KIPINA KIDS’ INTEGRATION AND SCHEDULE

-How can I better help my child integrate into the nursery environment?
+How can I better help my child integrate into the preschool environment?

 Can I come with my child, just for a few days to see if my child will be okay before I pay and commit?